-- · revenue and profitability by project;

-- monthly, quarterly and annual changes in revenue by project;

-- backlog;

-- costs of revenue, and general and administrative expenses as percentages of revenue;

-- · number of vehicles and equipment per employee;

-- days sales outstanding;

-- interest and debt service coverage ratios;

-- safety results and productivity; and

-- · customer service metrics.
+- revenue and profitability on an individual project basis; - monthly, quarterly and annual changes in revenue on an individual project basis; - backlog: - costs of revenue, and general and administrative expenses as percentages of revenue; - number of vehicles and equipment per employee; - · days sales outstanding; - interest and debt service coverage ratios; - · safety results and productivity; and - customer service metrics on an individual project basis.

-We analyze this information periodically through operating reviews which include detailed discussions related to projects, proposed investments in new business opportunities or property and equipment and integration and cost reduction efforts.
+We analyze this information periodically through operating reviews which include detailed discussions, proposed investments in new business opportunities or property and equipment and integration and cost reduction efforts.
+Measuring these key performance indicators is an important tool that our management uses to make operational decisions.
+These tools enable our management to make more informed, better and quicker decisions about the allocation of costs and resources which, we believe, can help us improve our performance.